ahmedokab/chip8-Okab/README.md

 ## 🛠️ Features

-- ✅ Opcode decoding for all 35 official CHIP-8 instructions
+- Opcode decoding for all 35 official CHIP-8 instructions
-- ✅ Cycle-based emulation loop (timing matters!)
+-  Cycle-based emulation loop
-- ✅ Input handling via SDL2 with keys mapped from the original CHIP-8 to another input system (details below)
+-  Input handling via SDL2 with keys mapped from the original CHIP-8 to another input system (details below)
-- ✅ Graphics rendering using XOR sprites - providing a flicker present in the old Chip-8
+-  Graphics rendering using XOR sprites - providing a flicker present in the old Chip-8
-- ✅ Loads and runs public domain CHIP-8 ROMs flawlessly
+-  Loads and runs public domain CHIP-8 ROMs flawlessly

 ## 🛠️ INPUT
 | CHIP-8 Key | Mapped To |